p-dim-popov/registration-form-nextjs/readme.md

   * form is framed only on large devices. for tablets and mobile the form is taking the entire width
   * background for lg screens is a gradient
 * field validation
+  * show inline validation errors on input focus out
+  * continue button/stepper validation should be triggered on every change
   * 1st step
   * email - valid email
   * max 50 chars